tabuna/tabuna/README.md

-### Hi there 👋
+### Hey there 👋

-I'm a backend developer with a passion for creating powerful and efficient systems.
-I love the challenge of taking complex problems and finding simple, elegant solutions that make a big impact.
+I'm a backend developer who loves creating powerful and efficient systems 💪.
+I'm always looking for new challenges and ways to make a positive impact with technology.

-Currently, I'm working at [Assisted Mindfulness](https://github.com/Assisted-Mindfulness), where I get to work on exciting projects that help people improve their mental health and wellbeing.
-I'm always looking for new ways to use technology to make a positive difference in people's lives.
+Right now, I'm working at [Assisted Mindfulness](https://github.com/Assisted-Mindfulness), where I get to work on amazing projects that help people improve their mental health and wellbeing 🧠.
+I'm passionate about using technology for good, and I'm always looking for new ways to make a difference.

-In my free time, I enjoy taking photos and sharing them on [Instagram](https://www.instagram.com/anaubat/).
+In my free time, I enjoy taking photos and sharing them on [Instagram](https://www.instagram.com/anaubat/) 📷.
 I love capturing the beauty of the world around us, and sharing those moments with others.

-If you want to chat or ask me anything, you can reach me on [Telegram](https://t.me/tabuna).
+If you want to chat or ask me anything, you can reach me on [Telegram](https://t.me/tabuna) 💬.
 I'm always happy to talk about technology, mental health, or anything else that's on your mind.

-I also have a few open-source projects that I'm proud of.
+I also have a few open-source projects that I'm proud of 🤓.
 Check them out below and don't forget to give them a :star: if you like them!
 And if you're feeling particularly ambitious, feel free to submit a pull request with your own contributions.
 I'm always looking for new collaborators and contributors who can help me make these projects even better.